 Grantmaking Frequently Asked Questions (FAQ)

-The California Community Foundation seeks to generate positive social change for all Angelenos and strengthen L.A.’s nonprofit sector through strategic grantmaking, convening and collaboration.
+The California Community Foundation seeks to change systems and strengthen L.A.’s nonprofit sector through strategic grantmaking, convening and collaboration.
 To achieve this goal, we have pledged to grant $1 billion to Los Angeles County nonprofit organizations by 2025.
 Below are the answers to frequently asked questions about our grantmaking strategy and process.
 If you have further questions, contact us at info [@] calfund [.] org.

 CCF champions issues that impact residents that are struggling, allowing us to help those who need it the most and lift up the entire community.
 Our discretionary grantmaking is focused on the following areas: